GildedPleb/hab-guide/docs/Introduction/who.md

 which we also do not provide a source and explanation for.

-To give you a taste of what you are about to embark on, the RaspiBolt guide provisions one computer by using the terminal to run dozens, of not hundreds, of commands.
-This guide uses concepts like Infrastructure As Code that can use one _command_ in the terminal to provision dozens, of not hundreds, of _computers_.
+To give you a taste of what you are about to embark on, the RaspiBolt guide provisions _one computer_ by using the terminal to run _dozens of commands_.
+This guide uses concepts like Infrastructure As Code that can use _one command_ in the terminal to provision _dozens of computers_.

 :::caution Caution: HAB Nodes can be expensive